Amechi101/mit-courseware-6.00/README.md

 We will still at the end of the day will have quality control on what brands are displayed on the app to our user.

-To look or add resources to scrap from look on the `Admin`: `https://unlabel.us/unlabel-network/admin/applications/crawlresource/` or `Resource API`: `https://unlabel.us/unlabel-network/unlabel-network-api/v1/resources/`
+To add or look at resources to scrap check the: [Admin](https://unlabel.us/unlabel-network/admin/applications/crawlresource/) to look at resources to scrap: [Resource API](https://unlabel.us/unlabel-network/unlabel-network-api/v1/resources/)

 ### Programming Language